WHO WE ARE

 The club quickly established a small trail network in the West Windsor Town Forest to complement the existing but ever-changing network on private lands.
 Building the framework for the club’s responsible stewardship of the forest trails on the mountain would also demonstrate to private landowners that trails on their land would add value to their land, and not destroy its ecology through mountain bike use.
 STAB continued to improve, expand and maintain this on-mountain network through the work of their board, trail crew and many volunteers.

 In 2006 STAB became a chapter of the Vermont Mountain Bike Association (VMBA) to both support VMBA and benefit from their trail sustainability, advocacy and education efforts.
 In 2007 VMBA signed an agreement with the VT State Forest Parks and Recreation Department to grant VMBA and its chapters rights to build and maintain mountain bike trails on state park land.
-This paved the way for two trails to be built in Ascutney State Park: The novice-friendly ‘Swoops and Loops’ trail and a new trail connecting Ascutney State Park with the Mt Ascutney ski area, with completion due in 2020.
+This paved the way for two trails to be built in Ascutney State Park: The novice-friendly ‘Swoops and Loops’ trail and the Norcross trail - a new trail connecting Ascutney State Park with the Mt Ascutney ski area, completed in 2020.